aschrijver/vertx-graphql-testdata/README.md

 ## Using

-You can just check out the code and just:
+You can just check out the code and then:

 ```
 gradle clean build